yazelldj/pdsnd_github/README.md

 ### Acknowledgements
 To complete this project, I reviewed various posts on [StackOverflow](https://stackoverflow.com/) as well as utilizing [Google](https://www.google.com/) to review key concepts and terms.
 The Udacity course material for the Programming for Data Science nanodegree also proved integral in development.
+Additionally, I'd like to acknowledge the following GitHiu